git-amd/learn-ocaml/README.md

-## The Learn-OCaml/OFLAT integration consists in three parts:
+## Supporting FLAT concepts on Learn-OCaml

-### Part 1 - Implementation of text-based FLAT exercises in Learn-OCaml
+### Part 1 - Text-based FLAT exercises in Learn-OCaml

 - The implementation uses translation of exercises from the OCamlFLAT format to the Learn-OCaml format.
 The translator is implemented on the OCamlFLAT library, mostly inside the module "LearnOCaml.ml".